-Table 5.
-Ratio of number of burning cells to total cells in the cell space fraction of cells are needed at any point in time during the simulation.
+We should also mention that simulating larger cell spaces (with more than 1000 cells) resulted in memory problems for the computer platform we used.
+This is because we create and instantiate all the cells in the cell space all at once before starting the simulation.
+To avoid memory problems, one can consider dynamic creation and removal of cells from the cell space since only a small fraction of cells are needed at any point in time during the simulation.
 However, this may have an impact on the simulation speed due to the time needed to instantiate and create cell neighbor-to-neighbor couplings.
 Also, one can resort to a distributed simulation implementation.
 We leave these avenues for our future research due to the implementation issues associated with these approaches.